alumina-lang/alumina/docs/lang_guide.md

 ## Anonymous functions and closures

 Syntax for anonymous functions is `|args| -> ret { body }`.
-If the return type is void, it can be ommited, but the braces are always required.
+If the return type is void, it can be omitted, but the braces are always required.

 ```rust
 let a = |x: i32| -> i32 { x + 1 };
 let b = |x: i32| { println!("You are {} years old", x); };
 ```

-Closures can be created by specifying the variables that are captured by the closure explicitely.
+Closures can be created by specifying the variables that are captured by the closure explicitly.
 They can either be captured by reference or by value.

 ```rust
 // Capture by value (copy)